tsechingho/ckeditor-rails/README.md

   # default is nil for all languages, or set as %w[en zh]
   config.assets_languages = nil

-  # default is nil for all plugins, or set as %w[image link liststyle table tabletools]
+  # default is nil for all plugins,
+  # or set as white list: %w[image link liststyle table tabletools]
+  # or set as black list: config.default_plugins - %w[about a11yhelp]
   config.assets_plugins = nil

   # default is nil for all skins, or set as %w[moon]